ipfs/specs/src/routing/kad-dht.md

 Upon receiving a response, the client adds freshly received peers to the list of closest peers.
 It sends a request to the closest peer to `kid` that hasn't been queried yet.
 The client ignores timeouts and invalid responses.

-When a client (or a DHT server acting as a client) initiates a lookup for a Kademlia Identifier `kid`, it begins by selecting the known nodes closest to `kid` in terms of XOR distance, and adds them to a candidate list.
-It then sends lookup requests to the closest nodes from that list.

-As responses are received, any newly discovered peers are added to the candidate list.
-The client proceeds by sending a request to the nearest peer to `kid` that has not yet been queried.
-Invalid responses and timeouts are simply discarded.

 #### Termination